particle-iot/docs/src/content/javascript.md

 ```

 The function needs to be defined in the firmware uploaded to the
-Spark core and registered to the Spark cloud.
+device and registered to the Particle cloud.

 You pass along the name of the function and the params.